 - To act as a bone marrow, organ, or tissue donor

-The Connecticut Family Medical Leave Act applies to employer groups of 75 or more, but does not apply to state, municipal, local or regional board of education, private or parochial elementary or secondary school.
+The Connecticut Family Leave Act applies to employer groups of 75 or more, but does not apply to state, municipal, local or regional board of education, private or parochial elementary or secondary school.
 The number of employees is measured on October 1 of each year.

-To qualify for leave under the Connecticut Family Leave Act, the employee must have worked for her employer for at least one year and you must have worked at least 1,000 hours in the last 12 months.
+The employee must have worked for her employer for at least one year and you must have worked at least 1,000 hours in the last 12 months.

 Health Benefits Continuation

 Connecticut FMLA requires that eligible workers be restored to the same position of employment, or a corresponding work role, with equivalent employment benefits.
-Employment benefits are the programs made available to employees, including group life, health, and disability insurance, sick leave and pensions.
+Employment benefits are the programs made available to employees, including group life, health, and disability insurance, sick leave, and pensions.

 Compared to Federal Regulation

-50 employees working within
+|Employer Size||75 total employees||50 employees working within

 75 mile radius of work site